Dr. Eli Schonfeld

 Books

-The Apology of Mendelssohn: An Inquiry into the birth of Modern Jewish Philosophy, Verdier, Paris, forthcoming 2016 (in French)
+The Apology of Mendelssohn: An Inquiry into the Birth of Modern Jewish Philosophy (Paris: Verdier, 2016).
+[French]